Learn how to deal with a large number of keys and technical restrictions in complex translation projects.

 Managing keys is one of the most relevant tasks when dealing with localization files and translations.
 Phrase provides useful tools and mechanisms to deal with a large number of keys and technical restrictions in complex translation projects.

-Phrase allows you to blacklist keys.
-Blacklisted Keys will be ignored when:
+Phrase allows you to block keys.
+Blocked keys will be ignored when:

 - pushing / uploading translations

 - pulling / downloading translations

 While blocking prevents whole keys from being managed in Phrase, you also can exclude individual keys from being translated into certain languages.
 Please refer to the section Excluding translations below.

 The blocklist is a powerful tool to handle issues with keys that should be managed manually rather than be editable by everyone.
 Examples of typically blocked keys are:

 - date and time format strings

 - keys that cause issues when being managed with the phrase gem